douglasbrown11/Jarvis/README.md

 ## What It Does Right Now

-- Opens ChatGPT and Claude.
+- Opens ChatGPT, Claude, and Terminal.
 - Uses a configurable wake routine.
 - Plays the official YouTube video for "Should I Stay or Should I Go" by default.
 - Speaks "Good morning, sir", "Good afternoon, sir", or "Good evening, sir".